ArctosDB/documentation-wiki/_documentation/collection.markdown

 Collection identifier as registered with NCBI.
 Used to automatcally find records in GenBank.

-### loan_policy_url

-A loan policy is required by Arctos, but the contents of the policy are left to the collection.

 ### web_link and web_link_text

 Used to make links to the collection's web page from the Arctos UI.